OsbornePro/BTPS-SecPack/docs/index.rst

 Configure WinRM over HTTPS
 ==========================
-I cover the settings configured for WinRM over HTTPS communication through the use of Group Policy.
+I posted a YouTube video covering the settings configured for WinRM over HTTPS communication through the use of Group Policy.
 These settings can be seen in the sections below.
-`Configure WinRM over HTTPS Instructions <https://youtu.be/UcU2Iu9AXpM>`_
+`YouTube Video : Configure WinRM over HTTPS Instructions <https://youtu.be/UcU2Iu9AXpM>`_

 Useful WinRM Info and Commands To Know